 We already know that curly hair frizzes up when the curl pattern is disturbed, so why would you style curly hair after it has been cut and combed without reshaping the curl pattern first?

 The easiest way to reshape the curl is by rewetting the hair.
 Just wet your hair, or if you have fine hair, just spray it down after you're done cutting but before styling.
-Once the curls have been wet, put down the comb!
-Only use your fingers from here on out.

 Properly Applying Product

 You know how curly hair looks great wet and then dries into a frizzy mess?
-Well, the water is what's weighing the hair down and gluing it together - When the hair dries, the water evaporates and you lose that adhesive, causing the hair to separate and frizz.
+Well, the water is what's weighing the hair down and gluing it together; when the hair dries, the water evaporates and you lose that adhesive, causing the hair to separate and frizz.
 By leaving a regular conditioner in the hair, the water can evaporate but the conditioner doesn't, leaving you with perfectly defined and fizz-free curls.

 If you're worried hair will feel greasy, know that conditioner goes inside the cuticle and doesn't stay on top of it, so you shouldn't feel it in your hair.
 That being said, if the hair is very fine, it would be a good idea to substitute regular conditioner for a leave-in.